-If you can, you’ll want to find out when the make and model was first manufactured.
-Older models are sometimes less energy efficient and can lack handy features found in new equipment.
-This is usually fairly easy to find, but it’s also only half the information you want.
-You should also try and find out when the system was installed.
+If you can, you’ll want to determine when the make and model was first manufactured.
+Older models can be less energy efficient and can lack useful features used in new equipment.
+This should be fairly easy to find, but it’s also only half the information you want.
+You should also do your best to find out when the system was installed.

 What service company installed it?

-This isn’t always be easy to confirm, but the previous homeowner may have scheduled a tune up or maintenance visit before placing the house on the market.
-When this is the same service company that installed it, you can get an idea about the quality of service the HVAC equipment has received so far.
+This might not always be easy to find out, but the previous homeowner might have scheduled a tune-up or maintenance visit before placing the house up for sale.
+When this is the same service company that installed it, you can get a better sense of the standard of service the HVAC equipment has received so far.

 Has it received any routine maintenance?

-Professional preventative maintenance is one of the best things you can invest in for your HVAC equipment.
-Previous homeowners don’t always bother, which might leave the HVAC system at a greater risk of problems, namely if the HVAC system hasn’t even been used in a while.
+Quality preventive maintenance is one of the best things you can provide HVAC equipment.
+Previous homeowners may not have bothered with it, which might leave the HVAC system at a greater risk of problems, particularly if the HVAC system hasn’t even been used in a while.
 Routine maintenance can consist of everything from replacing the air filter to keeping important components clean and well-lubricated.

 What ratings are available for your HVAC system?

-If you’ve discovered a problem with the home’s HVAC system, try checking with a trusted local service company before you decide against buying.
-They can perform a comprehensive inspection, determining the extend of existing issues and looking for any others.
+If you’ve discovered a problem with the home’s HVAC system, consider checking with a trusted local service company before you decide against buying.
+They can perform a thorough inspection, confirming existing issues and looking for any others.
 If the problem can be resolved with a simple tune-up, buying the house may still be worth it.

-And there’s always a chance the previous owner simply wasn’t aware of the problem.
-If there’s something affecting the HVAC system, it doesn’t hurt to ask if expected replacement costs will be factored into the cost of the home itself.
-In any case, the more details you have, the better decisions you can make.
+And there’s always a chance the previous owner just wasn’t aware of the problem.
+If there’s something impacting the HVAC system, it never hurts to ask if expected replacement costs can be factored into the cost of the home itself.
+In any case, the more info you have, the better decisions you can make.

 Check Everything Off Your List with McFadden Heating & Cooling

-Don’t forget to have a trustworthy service company on your side.
-They can keep equipment working smoothly with repair and maintenance support.
+Remember to have a trustworthy service company in your corner.
+They can keep equipment functioning smoothly with repair and maintenance support.
 For quality local service, call McFadden Heating & Cooling at 1-866-781-0111.